ntader/MasterEquationSheet/README.md

 * Everything was done on Apple Pages.
 Because of the built-in LaTeX editor + downloaded CMU font, it appears to be written in LaTeX (which I suppose is partially true).
 The logo was created in Procreate.

+**Why did you create the sheet?**

+* I made it because I got tired of having to look across multiple equation sheets online.
+Hopefully this will help future students, as I wish I had something like this my first 2 years of school.

 **How long did this take?**
 * It took a month or two to gather all the equations for classes from past professors and teachers, but in total no more than 20 hours.